vtex-apps/external-prices-node-template/docs/README.md

     export default ENV
     ```

 4. Change the ` node/clients/externalPrice.ts` file to parse data received by the external pricing app and return it in a way that Pricing Hub can understand.
-See more details on the specification of this format in the [Specifications](#specifications) section.
+See more details on the specification of this format in the [Pricing Hub documentation](https://developers.vtex.com/vtex-rest-api/docs/pricing-hub).

 > ⛔ Do not change the `"routes"` in `node/service.json` nor the files in `node/typings/`, since they were created to reflect Pricing Hub behavior.